 When the embers of vision burn bright on your heart, sleep may seem like a luxury you can’t afford.
 It’s not true.
 A good night’s rest is a cornerstone for a healthy lifestyle.
 Dr Michael Twery, a sleep expert at NIH, noted that sleep affects every tissue in the body.
 So, while it’s okay to stay up late to work, don’t do it till you become sleep-deprived.
 Investing in sleep can help your body reset and leave you supercharged to follow your dreams.

 Not every investment pays off.
-However, an investment in yourself will yield lifelong results.
+However, if you invest in yourself, it will yield lifelong results.
 Even in your retirement.
 How else will you even show you believe in yourself if you don’t invest in becoming a better version of yourself daily?

-How are you investing in yourself currently?
+How do you invest in yourself currently?
 Please share in the comment section.